ol1v/drape/README.md

-# DRAPE: A simple heuristic metric for detection performance
+# DRAPE: A simple heuristic metric for measuring detection performance
 <p align="center"><img src=logo_small.png></p>

 **DRAPE** stands for **D**etection **R**eliability **A**nd **P**recision **E**fficiency which is basically a unified index (score) that quantifies: